ordbase/generative-orc-721/README.md

-Note:  To make it work all sprites or attributes MUST be of the same image dimension (e.g. 24x24) and get referenced by number (starting with 0) count left-to-right and top-to-bottom.
+Note:  To make it work all sprites or attributes MUST be of the same image dimension (e.g. 24x24) and get referenced by number (starting with 0) counting left-to-right and top-to-bottom.

-Thus, [3,18,24,49]`, for example, from the mint example no. 1:
+Thus, for example `[3,18,24,49]` from the mint example no. 1:

 ``` json
 {